eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 ![New Connection](./images/remoteeclipse/newConnection.png)

 2\.
-Add a connection name, connection URL of your deployment, username and password:
+Add a connection name, the connection URL of your deployment, username, and password:

 ![Required Fields](./images/remoteeclipse/connectionCreds.png)

 The IDE validates the connection and adds it to the Codewind panel:

 ![Validate settings](./images/remoteeclipse/connectionAdded.png)